-Additionally in Ethiopia, the Company and its partners have recently completed the drilling of the El Kuran-3 appraisal well on Block 8.
+Additionally in Ethiopia, the Company and its partners completed the drilling of the El Kuran-3 appraisal well on Block 8 in the first half of the year.
 El Kuran-3 was an appraisal of a discovery made by Tenneco in the 1970's, and encountered a significant but tight gas-condensate zone in Jurassic Hammanlei carbonates.
-The well has been suspended pending a decision on conducting a fracture stimulation, which will be required to assess the long-term productivity of the formation.
-Discussions are ongoing with the Government of Ethiopia to secure an extension to the Exploration Period under the PSC to assess the economic viability of the discovery.
+The well was suspended pending further evaluation.
+Options regarding the future of the blocks are being evaluated.

 The Company and its partners continue to actively acquire and process seismic data in Blocks 12A, 10BA, 10BB and 13T in Kenya.
-In Block 12A, a 425 kilometer 2D seismic program was completed in the first quarter and the crew has recently demobilized.
-In Block 10BB, a 676 kilometer North Kerio Basin 2D seismic program was completed in the first quarter and the crew is mobilizing to acquire a 600 kilometer 2D program split between Blocks 10BA, 10BB and 13T over the North Lokichar Basin.
-In Blocks 10BB and 13T, acquisition of a 550 square kilometer 3D seismic program over the discoveries and prospects along the Basin Bounding Fault Play in the discovered basin in Northern Kenya is ongoing and is scheduled to complete at the end of the third quarter.
+In Block 12A, a 674 kilometer 2D seismic program was completed in the first quarter and the crew has demobilized.
+In Block 10BB, a 750 kilometer North Kerio Basin 2D seismic program was completed in the first quarter and the crew is mobilizing to acquire a 600 kilometer 2D program split between Blocks 10BA, 10BB and 13T over the North Lokichar Basin.
+In Blocks 10BB and 13T, acquisition of a 550 square kilometer 3D seismic program over the discoveries and prospects along the Basin Bounding Fault Play in the discovered basin in Northern Kenya is ongoing and is scheduled to complete in the fourth quarter.
+The Company and its partner intend to extend the current 3D seismic program.
 In Ethiopia, the Company, as operator, and its partner are making preparations to acquire a minimum 400 kilometer 2D seismic program over the Rift Basin Area commencing in the fourth quarter.
-Also in Ethiopia, the Company and its partners have commenced a 1,000 kilometer 2D seismic program on the Adigala Block.
+Also in Ethiopia, the Company and its partners continue to acquire a 1,000 kilometer 2D seismic program on the Adigala Block.

 In September 2013, the Company announced details of an independent assessment of the Company's contingent and prospective resources on its Kenyan and Ethiopian exploration properties.
-The Company is currently working with its independent resource evaluator and expects to release an update to the contingent and prospective resources for the discovered basin in Northern Kenya in Blocks 10BB and 13T during June.
+The Company is currently working with its independent resource evaluator and expects to release an update to the contingent and prospective resources for the discovered basin in Northern Kenya in Blocks 10BB and 13T during the third quarter.

 The Company has a significant exploration and appraisal program set out for 2014 which will see over 20 wells completed.
-The program is focused on drilling out the remaining prospect inventory in the discovered basin in Northern Kenya, appraising existing and future discoveries with the aid of the new 3D Seismic survey, drilling six new basin opening wells and progressing the development studies towards project sanction in the discovered basin in Northern Kenya.
+The program is focused on drilling out the remaining prospect inventory in the discovered basin in Northern Kenya, appraising existing and future discoveries with the aid of the new 3D seismic survey, drilling three new basin opening wells in the second half of the year and progressing the development studies towards project sanction in the discovered basin in Northern Kenya.
 This significant exploration program in 2014 is fully funded.